oi19/Network/README.md

 ## HTML Files

- - index page (include all classes)
+ - index.html
-   - this page has all available gym classes with the number of the people joined to that each class as well as each class's trainer's name
+   - this page has new feeds (posts) of all users theirs included as well the ability to navigate to other pages

- - user page(include user infomation)
+ - user.html
    -  this page has the information about the user , thier likes, posts, username,conatct info and comments

- - login page:-
+ - login.html:-
    - user has to login in order to participate in  any class

- - Register page:-
+ - Register.html:-
    - a page in which a user with no previous interaction with this site has to register to be able to use this website